Best Money Moves to Make Before Dec 31, 2025

 Case Study 2: MSP Risk Control Upgrade

-A managed service provider (MSP) in Worcester deployed MFA and EDR across 400 endpoints.
-Within six months, the firm qualified for a 22% policy discount during renewal, saving nearly $9,800 per year.
+A managed service provider in Worcester deployed MFA and EDR across 400 endpoints.
+Within six months, the company qualified for a 22% discount at renewal, saving roughly $9,800 per year while also reducing actual cyber-incident frequency.

 Case Study 3: Retroactive Date Mistake